Beee4life/acf-city-selector/README.md

 * most front-end usage (except single/repeater use)
 * with the Gutenberg editor (and don't hold your breath either, I hate it)

-Select2 does NOT work yet for the following field types/situations:
-* when adding a new layout in a flexible content field
-* when adding a new row in a repeater field

 Sometimes the loading of states/cities, takes a few seconds...
 Don't know why yet...
 This seems to be very random and unpredictable.